kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 ### PodGroup Status Lifecycle

 The `PodGroup.Status` is managed by kube-scheduler to reflect the scheduling status.
-For alpha, we will introduce a `Conditions` field with the `PodGroupScheduled` condition type, but more fields may be added for beta and GA.
+For alpha, we introduce a `Conditions` field with the `PodGroupScheduled` condition type, but more fields may be added for beta and GA.

-`PodGroup` status mirrors `Pod` status semantics:
+`PodGroup` status mirrors `Pod` status semantics rather than defining PodGroup-specific reasons:
 - If pods are unschedulable (i.e., timeout, resources, affinity, etc.), the scheduler updates the `PodGroupScheduled` condition to `False` and sets the reason fields accordingly.
 - If pods are scheduled, the scheduler updates the `PodGroupScheduled` condition to `True` after the group got accepted by the Permit phase.

 For basic scheduling policy, when the pod related to the `PodGroup` gets scheduled, the scheduler updates the `PodGroupScheduled` condition to `True`.

+#### Alpha Status Transition Rules

-For alpha, once a `PodGroup` transitions to `PodGroupScheduled=True`, it is treated as a terminal scheduling state and does not revert to `False`.
-This is a simplification, in practice pods may later become unschedulable (for example, due to node failures or evictions), but the `PodGroup` status will not reflect that.
-A more robust status lifecycle needs to be designed for beta graduation.
+Once a `PodGroup` transitions to `PodGroupScheduled=True`, it is treated as a terminal scheduling state and does not revert to `False`.
+Specifically, once the group's scheduling constraint (`minCount`) has been satisfied, subsequent failed scheduling cycles for additional pods beyond `minCount` do not regress the condition.
+On same-status transitions (e.g., `True` → `True`), the condition message may be updated, but `LastTransitionTime` remains unchanged.

+This is a deliberate simplification for alpha.
+In practice, pods may later become unschedulable (for example, due to node failures or evictions), but the `PodGroup` status will not reflect that.
+A more robust status lifecycle that can capture post-scheduling state changes must be designed for beta graduation.

+#### Implementation Notes (Alpha)

+- **Synchronous status updates**: Status updates are performed synchronously within the scheduling cycle.
+Asynchronous updates will be explored once the `AsyncAPICalls` scheduler feature is available.
+- **Strategic merge patch**: Status updates use `StrategicMergePatch` (not Server-Side Apply) to match the approach used for pod status updates in the scheduler and avoid the performance overhead of SSA in core controllers.
+- **Informer cache staleness**: The scheduler reads the existing `PodGroup` condition from the informer cache before deciding whether to skip an update.
+There is a small race window where the cache may not yet reflect a recent status write.
+This is acceptable for alpha (similar to pod status updates) but may need to be addressed if a PodGroup "assume" mechanism is introduced later.

 ### PodGroup Deletion Protection

 The `PodGroup` lifecycle needs to ensure that a `PodGroup` will not be deleted while any pod that references it is in a non-terminal phase (i.e. not `Succeeded` or `Failed`).

 `PodGroup` objects are created with a dedicated finalizer that a dedicated controller for `PodGroup` is responsible for removing only when the deletion-safe condition is met.
 The mechanism for this is:
 - Each `PodGroup` is created with a dedicated finalizer.
 If `PodGroup` objects exist without this finalizer (i.e., created before the feature), the controller adds it when processing them.
 - The controller watches `PodGroup` and `Pod` objects.
 For a `PodGroup` that has `deletionTimestamp` set and still has the finalizer (a deletion candidate), it checks whether all pods that reference this `PodGroup` have reached a terminal phase (`Succeeded` or `Failed`).
 - If all referencing pods are terminal, only then the controller removes the finalizer, allowing the `PodGroup` to be deleted.
 - If any referencing pod is non-terminal, the controller leaves the finalizer in place and re-enqueues (i.e., on pod updates).
 - To find the referencing pods, we can use an index keyed by `schedulingGroup.podGroupName` (and optionally namespace) so the controller can efficiently list pods that reference a given `PodGroup`.

 Deletion protection is not required for alpha (nice-to-have), however it is required for beta graduation.